Kintyre/ksconf/docs/source/install.rst

    pip install argcomplete
    echo 'eval "$(register-python-argcomplete ksconf)"' >> ~/.bashrc

-(Currently for Splunk APP installs; not because it can't work, but because it's not documented or tested yet.
+(Currently not available for Splunk APP installs; not because it can't work, but because it's not documented or tested yet.
 Pull request welcome.)

 Ran into issues?
 ~~~~~~~~~~~~~~~~

 If you run into any issues, then please dive into the :doc:`install_advanced`.
 Much time and effort
-was placed into compiling that information from all the scenarios we encounted, so please check it
+was placed into compiling that information from all the scenarios we encountered, so please check it
 out.
 You may want to start under the :ref:`python_troubleshooting`.